 One of the last two airworthy Shackletons, an AEW.2 WL790 (N790WL) named

-"Mr. McHenry," is owned by Air Atlantique and The Shackleton
+"Mr. McHenry," was owned by Air Atlantique and The Shackleton

-Preservation Trust, and is hosted by the Commemorative Air
+Preservation Trust, and was hosted by the Commemorative Air

-Force in Midland, Texas, USA.
+Force in the USA into the mid-2000s.
 (Image by Max Haynes -

 History: Designed and built as the RAFs first dedicated four-engine long-range